Faruman/VolatiltiyCalculations/README.md

 - [Creation of a MSCI world volatility index](#pythonmsci)

 ### <a name="pythongeneral"></a> 1.
 General Information
 All functions needed to compute the volatility index can be imported from the VIndex package.
-The other two classes (plotter_class.py and importer_class.py) are just used to get the data ready and plot it in a nice manner and will therefore not discussed further.<br>
+The other two classes (plotter_class.py and importer_class.py) are just used to get the data ready and plot it in a nice manner and will therefore not be discussed further.<br>

 From the VIndex package you can import the volatiltiy class which is used to do all necessary calcualtions. <br>
 To use this class it needs to be initialized with option and interest data.
 The requirements for this data are as follows:<br>